-How Foreigners Can Own Property in Thailand: A Legal Guide
+How Foreigners Can Buy & Own Property in Phuket, Thailand: A Legal Guide

-Yes, foreigners can own property in Thailand under their own name, but not all types of property.
-Foreigners can own condominium units outright, but they are prohibited from owning land directly under their own name.
+Let’s get right to it; Yes, foreigners can buy & own property in Phuket, Thailand legally under their own name, but not all types of property.
+Foreigners can own condominium units outright, but are prohibited from owning land directly under their own name.

 For houses or villas on individual land plots, foreigners instead typically enter into long-term leasehold agreements or establish a Thai Limited Company to indirectly own the property.